You are hereHome › Application FAQs

 What is the application fee?

-$65 for U.S. citizens and U.S. permanent residents; $75 for international applicants.
+$75 for U.S. citizens, U.S. permanent resident, and international applicants.
 The application fee is non-refundable.

 How do I check the status of my application?

-Students are able to check their application status through Wolverine Access.
-Please keep in mind that it may take up to 10 days for your application to become available in Wolverine Access.
-In addition, the Common Application clearly indicates which portions of your application have been successfully submitted.
+The Common Application clearly indicates which portions of your application have been successfully submitted.
+Students are also able to check their application status through Wolverine Access.
+Please keep in mind that it may take up to 10 days for your application to become available there.

 How will I know if I’ve been admitted?

 All admissions decisions are sent electronically from Michigan.Admissions@umich.edu with the subject line “Your University of Michigan Admissions Decisions”.
 You will also receive your decision in the mail if you are admitted.
 In your notification, you will fall into one of a few decision categories: admit, defer, waitlist, or deny.
 The admit, waitlist, and deny categories represent final decisions which you will be able to see on your Web App Status Page through the link labeled “View Decision”.
 If you have fallen into the defer category, your application will require additional consideration before we make a final decision and will not appear on the application status link.